stefanos1316/my_curriculum_vitae/markdown/index.md

 ---------------------

 * Conference Papers
      * Stefanos Georgiou and Diomidis Spinellis.
 Energy-Delay Investigation of Remote Inter-Process Communication Technologies.
-In IPCCC 2018 [Submitted for review on 3rd of August 2018]
+In IPCCC 2018 [To be submitted for review on 3rd of August 2018]
      * Stefanos Georgiou, Maria Kechagia Panos Louridas, and Diomidis Spinellis.
 What Are Your Programming Language’s Energy-Delay Implications?
 In 15th International Conference on Mining Software Repositories: Technical Track, MSR '18.
 New York, NY, USA, May 2018.
 Association for Computing Machinery. <br />
 [[Paper](GKLS18.pdf)] [[Presentation](https://www.slideshare.net/GeorgiouStefanos/what-are-your-programming-languages-energydelay-implications-106251480)] [[Data-set](https://github.com/stefanos1316/Rosetta_Code_Data_Set)]
      * Stefanos Georgiou, Maria Kechagia, and Diomidis Spinellis.
 Analyzing Programming Languages' Energy Consumption: An Empirical Study.
 In PCI 2017: Proceedings of the 21st Pan-Hellenic Conference on Informatics, ACM International Conference Proceeding Series.
 ACM Press, September 2017. <br/>